codingsoo/REST_Go/README.md

 You can run the service and tool using run_small.py.
 The python script runs the service for six minutes.
 You can select tool name and port name.
 Possible tool name can be: evomaster-whitebox, evomaster-blackbox, restler, restest, resttestgen, bboxrt, schemathesis, dredd, tcases, and apifuzzer.
 You can pick any free port number for the port name.
 The port number is for collecting the achieved code coverage.
+Before run the script, make sure you are using the virtualenv.

 ```
+source venv/bin/activate
 python3 run_small.py {tool_name} {port_number}
 ```